Guillermo Ochoa: Personal life

 In 2005, Ochoa dated Mexican actress, singer and songwriter Dulce María.
 The pair split a year later.
 After his move to France, he began dating Mexican model Karla Mora.
 On 8 February 2013, Mora gave birth to a girl, Lucciana, in Corsica.
-The couple welcomed their second child, a son, on 1 April 2015, one day after Ochoa's national team teammate Andrés Guardado's son was born.
+The couple welcomed their second child, a son, on 1 April 2015 in Málaga, one day after Ochoa's national team teammate Andrés Guardado's son was born.
 They were married in Ibiza, Spain on 8 July 2017.
-The couple's second daughter was born in May 2019.
+The couple's second daughter was born in Liège in May 2019.

-Ochoa plays internationally with shirt number 13, in reference to his birthday which is on 13 July.
+Ochoa played internationally with shirt number 13, in reference to his birthday which is on 13 July.

-Ochoa has appeared on the North American front cover of the FIFA games, FIFA 08, and FIFA 09.

 Ochoa is a graduate of the Football Management Degree online program from the Johan Cruyff Institute.

 In October 2017, Ochoa helped found Asociación Mexicana de Futbolistas (Mexican Footballers Association).

-On 19 July 2022, Ochoa received an offer from a former NFL kicker to help train Ochoa if he wanted to end his football career and be an NFL kicker.

 Ochoa is an active investor in startups, including the digital music startup, TREBEL Music.

+Ochoa appeared on the North American front cover of the FIFA games, FIFA 08, and FIFA 09.

+On 19 July 2022, Ochoa received an offer from former NFL kicker Raúl Allegre to help train him if he wanted to join the same profession.

+Retirement

+On 22 July 2026, Ochoa announced his retirement from professional football.